-Please read below about each one of these types of Romanian visas:
+Our lawyers in Romania describe each one of these types of Romanian visas below.

 The airport visa shall be compulsory for citizens of the states included in the list established in appendix 3 to the Consular mutual instructions adopted through the decision of the Council of the European Union or based on the decisions of this institution.

 The same regime shall be also applied to the foreigners who, without being citizens of these states, hold a state frontier crossing document issued by the authorities of the respective states.

 Romanian Transit visa

 The transit visa shall be the visa that allows the foreigner to transit the Romanian territory.

 The transit visa may be issued for one, two or several transits; the length of such transit may not exceed 5 days.

 Short stay Romanian visa is the visa which allows the foreigners to request entry on the Romanian territory, for other reasons than immigration, with the purpose of an uninterrupted stay or several stay intervals whose duration should not exceed 90 days, within 6 month, as of the first entry.
 Such type of Visa Romania may be issued with one or multiple entries.